-Finding the cheapest auto insurance in Missouri on your own isn’t a cake walk.
-Though it’s not the most expensive state to purchase car insurance, it’s certainly not the cheapest.
+Finding the cheapest auto insurance in Missouri on your own is not a cake walk.
+Though it is not the most expensive state to purchase car insurance, it is certainly not the cheapest.
 That said, from an insurance provider’s point of view, this is not without reason.
 With approximately 4 million licensed drivers on the road, Missouri had over 157,000 car accidents in 2019 alone, which resulted in 55,112 people injured and 881 people killed.
 That equals a lot of insurance claims.

-Currently, to purchase minimum coverage in Missouri costs, on average, $445 a year.
-For full coverage, the cost jumps to $1,680.
+Currently, to purchase minimum coverage in Missouri costs, on average, $468 a year.
+For full coverage, the cost jumps to $1,661.
 Keep in mind that these amounts are just averages.
-You can pay less if you know where to look, know what you’re looking for and are less than a risk to insure.
+You can pay less if you know where to look, know what you’re looking for and are less of a risk to insure.

 The cheapest car insurance in Missouri

-The cheapest car insurance in Missouri are companies you’ve likely heard of.
+The cheapest car insurance in Missouri are companies you have likely heard of.
 Sometimes it can be to your benefit to go with a smaller company, but not often.
-It’s rare that a local company is able to offer the same savings as a national one.
+It is rare that a local company is able to offer the same savings as a national one.

-Based off our research, here are the top five cheapest providers in Missouri:
+Based off our research, here are the top five cheapest providers in Missouri, based on price and market share:

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

-USAA is the cheapest provider in Missouri, but there’s a catch.
-They only insure current and former military as well as their immediate family members.
+USAA is the cheapest provider in Missouri, but there is a catch.
+They only insure current and former military, as well as their immediate family members.
 If you meet these criteria, you should ask for a quote.
-USAA doesn’t just do car insurance.
+USAA does not just do car insurance.
 They also do home and renters insurance, too, which means you can save even more if you bundle your policies together.

 Aside from being quite affordable, another great reason to work with USAA is that they have an A++ financial rating with AM Best, as well as top tier rankings from JD Power for customer satisfaction.